andyvroberts/purple/environment.md

 # Setup Linux Dev Environment
-WSL Debian with Python 3.11, dotnet, Azure CLI & Azure Functions core tools.
+WSL Debian with Python 3.11, dotnet 8.0, Azure CLI & Azure Functions core tools v4.

 ## WSL
 From an elevated powershell prompt do one or the other: